wise-east/PredictiveEngagement/README.md

 ### Utterance embeddings
 In order to train the engagement classifier or test the trained model, you need to have a set of embeddings files for queries and replies, where each utterance embedding is the mean or max pooling of its words embeddings.
 In this paper, we have used the Bert contextualized embeddings.

+Make sure to download the [BERT-Base, Uncased](https://storage.googleapis.com/bert_models/2018_10_18/uncased_L-12_H-768_A-12.zip) for generating the word embeddings.
+This is necessary for using the pre-trained engagement classifier.
+Larger models with different embedding size will return an error.

 ```
 python create_utt_embed.py